tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_30/puzzle_30.md

 GPU performance profiling transforms correct code into high-performance code through systematic analysis.
 This chapter explores professional profiling tools and detective methodologies used in production GPU development.

 **Core learning objectives:**

-- **Master profiling tool selection** and understand when to use NSight Systems vs NSight Compute
+- **Learn profiling tool selection** and understand when to use NSight Systems vs NSight Compute
 - **Develop performance detective skills** using real profiler output to identify bottlenecks
 - **Discover counter-intuitive insights** about GPU memory systems and caching behavior
 - **Learn evidence-based optimization** based on profiler data rather than assumptions